vimmuyengwa/tswd-portfolio-vimbaiM/final-project-part-three.md

  vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

-**Sectoin Removals and Edits**
+**Section Removals and Edits**
 From part II I removed what seemed to be a second title from Part II exclaiming “A Billion Dollar Size Challenge” as it seemed a bit out of place with the grainy picture and did not cohesively blend into the rest of the page.
 I took the “Cloud FinOps Expertise and Consulting” title and decided to state the exact problem and Cloud FinOps as a solution.
 By removing the second title, the new title became Cloud FinOps: A Strategic Solution to a Billion-Dollar-Sized Problem.
 I realized that the beginning needed to state exactly what Cloud FinOps was.
 I think this evolved from the first project and title, Welcome to My Page, as I began to crystallize that I did not need to make myself the center of the story but rather Cloud FinOps itself.

-"IT Spending Billions of Dollars" Chart
+**"IT Spending Billions of Dollars" Chart**
 Using Datawrapper, I highlighted the 1,377 in 2028 was to emphasize and isolate it as a visualization tactic (Good Charts, 131).
 Here, I highlighted the 2028 statistic showing a steady increase.
 I also ordered the graph in descending order naturally, as it shows an incremental increase year over year.
 My graph shows the different types of cloud costs, including SaaS, PaaS, and IaaS.
 I used different variations of the color swatch “#fa8c00” from Datawrapper to differentiate, complement, and contrast these different types of cloud (Good Charts Workbook, page 15).

 <img width="468" alt="image" src="https://github.com/user-attachments/assets/7435b19b-e01c-4ea1-b655-57ee75df1503" />

-For the "Top Challenges for Companies Operating in the Cloud" section, I initially used a stacked bar chart to present the data, as it helped account for the various factors.
+**For the "Top Challenges for Companies Operating in the Cloud" section,** I initially used a stacked bar chart to present the data, as it helped account for the various factors.
 However, I decided to switch to split bars for better clarity.
 The stacked bars made the ranks blend together, while the new design provides a clearer representation.
-The split bars effectively group the ranks and have been sorted, making the information easier to understand.
+The split bars effectively group the ranks and have been sorted by enterprise, small/medium business (SMB), and a category for all, making the information easier to understand.
 I focused on improving clarity with this update.

 <iframe title="Top Challenges for Companies Operating in the Cloud " aria-label="Split Bars" id="datawrapper-chart-A4gVp" src="https://datawrapper.dwcdn.net/A4gVp/4/" scrolling="no" frameborder="0" style="border: none;" width="844" height="404" data-external="1"></iframe>

-As a part of the larger narrative, after outlining the runaway cost.
-For "The FinOps Solution and Sustainability", I wanted to tie in some statistics around the global adoption of FinOps.I used brown soft tones for this to continue with overall theme of the charts.
+As a part of the larger narrative, after outlining the runaway cost. **For "The FinOps Solution and Sustainability"** section, I wanted to tie in some statistics around the global adoption of FinOps.I used brown soft tones for this to continue with overall theme of the charts.
 I also provided a statics on cost reduction.
 Here I used gray because it is an effective way to give emphasis for information to be highlighted in this case it was 30% of costs to be reduced and the what is background information (Good Charts Workbook, page 15).

 <iframe title="Achieving Cost Reduction through Reducing Waste" aria-label="Election Donut" id="datawrapper-chart-uoaZq" src="https://datawrapper.dwcdn.net/uoaZq/3/" scrolling="no" frameborder="0" style="border: none;" width="600" height="249" data-external="1"></iframe>

-To hone in on the sustainability and waste deduction, i created a Tableau packed bubbles chart that shows IT related electricity usage without efficiency being 31% globally.
+To hone in on the sustainability and waste reduction, II created a Tableau packed bubbles chart that shows IT related electricity usage without efficiency being 31% globally.
 I decided to focus on how the story would be more persuasive by comparing strictly the Electricity usage with and without efficiency.
-I took out the CO2 data because it did not cohesively tell the story.
+As such, I took out the CO2 data which was previously shown in iteration wo because it did not add an imperative dimension to the story.

 <div class='tableauPlaceholder' id='viz1740716165937' style='position: relative'><noscript><a href='#'><img alt='Comparing IT-related Electricity Usage by 2030Source: SoftwareOne  ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Co&#47;ComparingIT-RelatedCO2andElectricityUsageUpdate&#47;Sheet1&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='ComparingIT-RelatedCO2andElectricityUsageUpdate&#47;Sheet1' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Co&#47;ComparingIT-RelatedCO2andElectricityUsageUpdate&#47;Sheet1&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-US' /><param name='filter' value='publish=yes' /></object></div>
 <script type='text/javascript'>